leirbag95/Traffic-Simulator/README.md

 - Upload your own city

 Actually, maps are generated from a JSON file.
 We made this simulator in order to upload your own map.
-Everything is explained in the project or in the specification.
+Everything are explained in the specification.

 Below you have an example of what looks like a city through a JSON file required